 Which Alarm Guide: The Conclusion

-If you simply need a visible deterrent and to make some noise to scare off a would-be intruder, then a Bells only system may suffice and is probably the cheapest option.
-But, will your neighbours
+If you simply need a visible deterrent and to make some noise to scare off a would-be intruder, then a Bells only system may suffice.
+This is probably the cheapest option but does, to a degree, require good neighbours to work effectively.

 Alarm with dialler